lmponcio/AWS-S3-Bootstrap-Blog/README.md

 # AWS S3 Bucket Static Web Hosting - Bootstrap Blog

-As an exercise, I hosted an old project of mine (Bootstrap page) in an AWS S3 Bucket.
+As an exercise, I hosted an old project of mine (Bootstrap Responsive Blog) in an AWS S3 Bucket.

 In this repository, I show the process I followed to host the website.